2018-2019 Undergraduate & Graduate Catalog

 - ensure that work-relevant experience is part of every class;

 - establish an integrated, supported co-op experience for CIS majors; and

 - provide all students, regardless of their major interests, fundamental knowledge of computers and information processing.

-Three years after graduation, our typical information systems alumni are expected to be computing professionals who
+Three years after graduation, our typical computer science alumni are expected to be computing professionals who:

-- continue to develop their knowledge and skills after graduation;
+- Continue to develop their professional knowledge and skills.

 The information systems major is accredited under the General Criteria and Information Systems Criteria by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012.
 Telephone (410) 347-7700.
 Website: www.abet.org